-There are two grant rounds.
+There are three grant rounds.
 The round 1 application opens Feb.
 1 and closes Feb.
 28. The round 2 application opens April 15 and closes May 26.
+The round 3 application opens on July 1 and closes August 15.

 Can my neighborhood receive more than one grant in a year?